plone/plone.recipe.zope2instance/README.rst

     eggs =
       Plone
       mr.migrator
-      zopeskel
+      my.package
-    scripts = zopeskel
+    scripts = my_package_script

-  In the above example, only zopeskel's scripts will be generated.
+  In the above example, only `my_package_script` will be generated.
+Keep in mind that the egg containing the script (``my.package`` in the example) must be listed explicitly in the eggs option, even if it is a dependency of an already listed egg.

 var
   Used to configure the base directory for all things going into var.